back

 The amount you are approved to borrow with credit cards depends entirely on credit scores.
 Having good credit could help you obtain higher lines of credit so you could take out more money with a cash advance.
 The cash advance limit is a percentage of your credit line, usually 20% to 50%.
 If your credit is low, you may not be able to get enough emergency money with a cash advance.

 Taking out a cash advance on a credit card will incur many fees, including a cash advance fee and interest rate fees.
 The cash advance fee is a transactional fee based on a percentage of the amount you withdraw from the ATM.
 You may be surprised to learn that the interest rate for a cash advance is higher than the standard purchase rate.
-A Cash advance fee is the amount lenders charge for convenience.
+A cash advance fee is the amount lenders charge for convenience.

 Paying Bills With Personal Installment Loans

 Personal installment loans are an unsecured loan option that does not require qualification collateral.
 The eligibility requirements include having good credit, which would typically make you ineligible for emergency funding if your score is low.
-But keep in mind that personal installment lenders are willing to work with borrowers that lack good credit.
+But keep in mind that personal installment lenders are willing to work with borrowers who lack good credit.

 The interest rates with personal installment loans vary but are typically competitive compared to other fast cash options.
 With a lower credit score, your interest rates may still be higher.
 Sometimes these lenders provide promotional rates for new borrowers, so just keep an eye on the fine print before signing any loan contract.